pybites/pybites.github.io-source/content/codechallenge64.md

 2. Write code to successfully make requests to the API, check out [the docs](https://developer.marvel.com/documentation/authorization) (_Authentication for Server-Side Applications_ section).

 3. To be good citizens make a function to cache the data to avoid repeated queries while working with the data.
-Even so to get the data the API uses pagination so to stay within the API's rate limit you ideally focus on [one endpoint](https://developer.marvel.com/docs) ( _characters_, _comics_, _creators_, _events_, _series_, or _stories_) to work with and save its JSON output locally.
+To respect the API's rate limits you probably want to focus on just [one or a few endpoints](https://developer.marvel.com/docs) ( _characters_, _comics_, _creators_, _events_, _series_, or _stories_).
+We [provided a template](https://github.com/pybites/challenges/blob/community/64/marvel.py) with some hints to get started.
+Save the (JSON) data from the API locally and start analyzing ...

 4. Now the fun part, here we let you totally free: look through the data and tell us / our community a story.
 Make stunning data vizualizations of your collected data and share them on [our Slack](https://pybit.es/pages/community.html), in the #marvel channel.